Greg-R/spiavalonfpga/src/README.md

 while still in package mode:

 add Images

 add ProgressMeter

 add Printf

 The above commands make take a few minutes to complete.

 To exit package mode, use the Backspace key.
 You will now be at the Julia REPL.
+Use this command:

+using spiavalonfpga

+to load the functions from the Julia module.

 If the FPGA is powered and the FTDI USB-SPI is plugged into the computer, you can "send" the animated GIF image to the FPGA with this command: